ralewis85/ruby-adventure-game/README.md

 # Adventure
 Learning the Ruby language.
 Text based Adventure/Fighting game

-Currently a very basic game to understand Ruby inheritance and data structures
+A very basic game to understand Ruby inheritance, data structures, and Curses

 How to run: ruby adventure.rb